 For some of us communicating in a critical or harsh tone has become a habit.
 We may come to realize that we have more conflict in our life as a result.
-Yet many people do not see this connection and instead continue to blame others for the conflicts that occur in their life.
+Yet many people do not see this connection and instead continue to blame, criticize and judge others for the problems that occur in their life.

 Someone once said that the definition of insanity is to do the same thing over and over again expecting a different result.
 The key to change is to realize that what we are doing is not working and to do something different and to practice it.
 Aristotle said, "We are what we repeatedly do.
 Excellence then, is not an act, but a habit."